ScreenPyHQ/screenpy/docs/topics/chaining.rst

 The |Chain| action is a sort of meta-action that can group many other actions into a series.
-This is useful for those features that require things like clicking-and-dragging or hovering.
+This is useful for testing features which include things like clicking-and-dragging or hovering.

+You are able to chain
-Many of the included :ref:`actions` may be added to a Chain, but some of the Actions are not ``Chainable`` and will raise an |UnableToAct|.
+many of the included :ref:`actions`, but some are not ``Chainable``.
+These will cause your actor
+to raise an |UnableToAct| exception.
+Chainable actions
-The Actions which can be chained correspond to the methods of Selenium's |ActionChains| class.
+correspond to the methods
+of Selenium's |ActionChains| class.

-In order to be ``Chainable``,
+To be Chainable,
-an action must implement an ``add_to_chain`` method.
+an action must implement
+an ``add_to_chain`` method.
 Keep this in mind
 when you write custom actions.
 See the :ref:`protocols` page for more information.